 The South Taranaki District Council (STDC) operates seven municipal oxidation pond systems within the district of South Taranaki.
-This report, for the period July 2020 to June 2021, focusses on the oxidation ponds system located in Hawera, which comprises an anaerobic lagoon, two primary/facultative ponds in parallel, and a maturation pond.
+This report for the period July 2021 to June 2022, focusses on the oxidation ponds system located in Hawera, which comprises an anaerobic lagoon, two primary/facultative ponds in parallel, and a maturation pond.
 The report describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess STDC's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of STDC's activities in relation to the Hawera Wastewater Treatment Plant (HWWTP).

-During the monitoring period, STDC demonstrated an overall high level of environmental performance.
+During the monitoring period, STDC demonstrated a high level of environmental performance and high level of administrative performance.